-(Mg, Fe)7[Si8O22](OH, F)2.
-It is one of the more hazardous forms of asbestos.
+Ca2Mg 5[Si8O22](OH) 2.
+It is one of the more hazardous asbestos

 Significance in the Environment:

-Anthophyllite had a rather limited commercial use and is encountered as an impurity in talc as often as it is as an
+Tremolite had a rather limited commercial use and is encountered as an impurity in talc or vermiculite as often as it is

-intentionally added material.
-In materials with a significant talc content the amount of Anthophyllite can exceed 1%.
+as an intentionally added material.
+In materials with a significant talc content the amount of Tremolite can exceed 1%.

 1. Asbestos Textile Institute, HANDBOOK OF ASBESTOS TEXTILES, 3RD EDITION, 1967.